maze logo

 UX Researcher at Figma

-Evaluative research question examples
+3 Evaluative research examples and case studies

 Comparative usability testing